Holiday lights still offer feeling of hope for future

 Last year’s 20 submissions exceeded expectations, and this year Press Publications hopes to see another huge turnout.

-Holiday lights enthusiasts, your submissions will be accepted from now through Wednesday, Dec.
+Holiday lights enthusiasts, your submissions will be accepted from now through 5 p.m. on Wednesday, Dec.
 8. To enter the contest, visit presspubs.com/holiday lights.
 There you will need to enter information such as your name, address, information about your display as well as photos of the display.

 First-place, second-place and third-place winners will get their photo in the paper, receive gift cards from local businesses and, most importantly, get bragging rights!